powsybl/powsybl-dynawo/README.md

 result.getTimeLine().forEach(tl -> System.out.printf("[%.8f] %s (on %s)%n", tl.time(), tl.message(), tl.modelName()));
 ```

-To learn more about the usage of DynaWaltz, read the [dedicated page](https://www.powsybl.org/pages/documentation/simulation/timedomain/dynawo) on our website.
+To learn more about the usage of Dynawo, read the [dedicated page](https://www.powsybl.org/pages/documentation/simulation/timedomain/dynawo) on our website.

 ### Examples